tcm-marcel/scripts/ATIS print/README.md

 # ATIS print

-This script is for students at the KIT[^kit], who have access to an ATIS[^atis] account[^atisacc].
-It takes one or more files as argument and prints them remotely on a defined printer in the ATIS[^atis].
+This script is for students at the KIT[1], who have access to an ATIS[2] account[3].
+It takes one or more files as argument and prints them remotely on a defined printer in the ATIS[2].

 ## Usage